We had our first major frost the other night: it went down to about 23 degrees.

 And if slow cooker meals are easy, slow cooker soup is nearly effortless.

-This spin on the class vichyssoise involves a little vegetable chopping in the morning, a whole bunch of doing nothing and then some immersion blending at the end: that's it.
+This spin on the classic vichyssoise involves a little vegetable chopping in the morning, a whole bunch of doing nothing and then some immersion blending at the end: that's it.

 I served it with simple prosciutto and cheddar paninis (this is my latest obsession, ever since I got a Cuisinart Griddler sandwich press; be prepared for the panini recipe onslaught).